 What tests are done before you become a donor?

-After you decide to be a kidney donor, you will get a blood test called a cross-match.
-This test shows whether the recipient's body will immediately reject your donor organ.
+After you decide to be a kidney donor, you will have a series of lab tests to screen for kidney function.
+These include a chemistry screen (blood test), a urinalysis, and urine tests for protein.
+You will also get a blood test called a cross-match.
+This test shows whether the recipient's body can accept your donated kidney.

 Next you will be evaluated by a doctor, usually a nephrologist.
 The doctor will do a physical exam and ask about your past health.
-You will have a series of lab tests to screen for kidney function.
-These include a chemistry screen (blood test), urinalysis, and urine tests for protein.
 You may also have a CT scan of the kidneys to evaluate your kidneys, urinary tract, and other structures in your pelvis.

 What are the risks of being a donor?